 When LA’s iconic sunny weather turns to a downpour, it may seem like staying inside all day is the only option.
 However there are plenty of exciting ways to spend your time in Los Angeles that don’t involve being drenched by the cloudy skies.
-To help you through LA’s drizzly season, here are 10 of the best activities to do to keep your spirits up.
+To help you through LA’s drizzly season, here are 10 of the best activities for a rainy day in Los Angeles to do to keep your spirits up.

 Visit a Museum

 Los Angeles has an incredible number of world-class museums scattered throughout the city and beyond.
 Just about any neighborhood you visit, there’s a museum only a short drive away.
 Many of these museums take advantage of Los Angeles’ normally warm weather with indoor/outdoor designs, but if it’s cold and raining, there are plenty of indoor spots to check out like the Broad or MOCA.

 As one of LA’s most popular attractions for locals and tourists alike, Griffith Observatory not only has great views of the city, but is also one of the country’s leaders in public astronomy education.
 Join a loved one or a few friends and head up Mt.
 Hollywood to view Griffith’s telescopes, astrological exhibits and beautiful grounds that are open to the public every day.

 Grab Some Vietnamese Pho